toasty-sunbeam/toasty-sunbeam.github.io/src/pages/posts/What-are-LLMs-good-for.md

 I often hear assertions that it's impossible for an LLM to reason.
 Moments like that one make me deeply skeptical of that claim.

+To some extent LLMs are reducing my dependence on libraries in general.
+While I was creating this blog, I asked Claude Code to set up an interactive table of contents "with the minimum of plugins".
+It did some research, then told me that my framework provided most of the big pieces and the minimum of plugins was zero.
+It asked a few clarifying questions and then coded the table of contents from scratch.
+This makes my blog easier to customize and reduces the amount of code I need to secure, configure, and maintain.
+JavaScript developers have long complained about the complexity and hassle of managing libraries; moving from third-party libraries that do everything to AI-written code that just does what you want is a big plus.

 ### Debugging code
 For most of my programming career, when I got stuck on a programming problem, my problem-solving algorithm looked like this:
 1. Make an educated guess about what has gone wrong